 Heart center in Idaho Falls, Idaho

 The heart center at Eastern Idaho Regional Medical Center provides world-class heart care right here in Idaho Falls, Idaho.
-Our team of cardiologists, pediatric cardiologists, heart surgeons and other heart specialists help prevent and treat cardiovascular diseases and stroke.
+Our team of cardiologists, heart surgeons and other heart specialists help prevent and treat cardiovascular diseases and stroke.

 Use our free heart risk assessment to learn more about your heart health.